 Bareroot daylilies need to be planted into pots filled with multipurpose compost, and grown on in a cold greenhouse or cold frame.
 When they have grown plenty of leaves after a couple of months, they can be planted out in the garden.

-Smaller daylily varieties grow well in pots filled with multipurpose compost.
+Smaller daylily varieties grow well in pots filled with peat-free, multi-purpose compost.

 Watch Monty Don planting daylilies:

 Mulch clumps of daylilies every spring, with well rotted manure or garden compost.
 This will keep moisture in the soil.